a-laughlin/a-laughlin.github.io/_posts/2025-06-02-ux-dx-engineering-outcomes.md

 # UX, DX, and Engineering Outcomes

 While User Experience (UX) defines "a user experience" and "the field of User Experience" separately, no such distinction exists for Developer Experience (DX, DevEx).
+The result is ambiguity between "a developer experience", improving experiences, and Engineering Outcomes.

-This post defines and provides context for: a developer experience, the field of Developer Experience (DX, DevEx), and DX's relation to [Engineering Outcomes](https://www.a-laughlin.com/replace-developer-productivity-time-impact/) (a.k.a.
-Developer Productivity).
+This post improves clarity by defining and providing context for: a developer experience, the field of Developer Experience (DX, DevEx), and DX's relation to Engineering Outcomes.

 ## Definitions